IHE/ITI.PCF/input/pagecontent/volume-1.md

 Implicit Option has no ability to have Patient specific parameters.
 When Patient specific parameters are needed, then Explicit options are required.

-When the Implicit Option is not declared to be implemented, then PCF expects "Deny all" overarching policy.

 ### 53.2.2 Explicit Basic Option